Why move back to Canada?

 whole, sane, and with your finances intact?

-Jane, a Canadian moving back from the U.S. in 2008 notes her
+Jane, a Canadian moving back from the U.S. notes her reason

 "I am a 60 yr. old, unemployed, female moving back to Ontario

 because I can no longer afford to live in the U.S.A. without health

 What is the value of the Canadian health care system?
 If in doubt,

 watch Michael Moore's film "Sicko".